UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How much does vampire power cost per year?

-The Department of Energy estimates that vampire power wastes between 5% and 10% of the average home’s total electricity use.
-For a standard U.S. household, this ghost load typically costs between $100 and $200 per year.
-Your exact savings will heavily depend on the number of electronics you own, their overall energy efficiency, and your local electricity rates.
+The Department of Energy estimates that vampire power wastes up to 20% of the average home’s total electricity use.
+For a standard U.S. household, this ghost load typically costs between $100 and $200 per year, but can rise significantly higher depending on the number of electronics you own, your smart home technology habits, and your local utility rates.

 Do phone chargers use electricity when not connected to a phone?